aquaraga/iPlasma/README.md

-# iPlasma
+# iplasma
-Implementation of the iPlasma code quality pyramid for modern Java code-bases
+Implementation of the iplasma code quality pyramid for modern Java code-bases